sebas00/chatgptclippy/readme.md

-# Clippy the chatbot seller powered by GPT3
+# Clippy the chatbot seller powered by ChatGPT

 # Environment vars
 This project uses the following environment variables: